yuanjin0318/Boston_airbnb_2017_quick_view/README.md

 > 2. Whether there is a “hot-season” or “cold-season” for Airbnb in Boston?

-> 3. The general price variations according to months and seasons
+> 3. what is the general price variations according to months and seasons

 > 4. Which area is "hottest" for Boston Airbnb and which region is the most expensive?